Chadar trek beckons !!

 - Good quality High altitude sleeping bags are provided.

-- Two sharing tents give spacious comfort in adverse conditions.
+- Twin-sharing, tents give spacious comfort in adverse conditions.

 - Highly qualified LAFL coordinators accompany the team.

 - High nutrition meals are provided.

 - Porters are there to carry your extra luggage.